jessamynsmith/ionic-maphilight-example/README.md

 ionic-maphilight-example
 ========================

-Example of using [Angular Maphilight](http://abdallamohamed.github.io/Angular-Maphilight) in an Ionic app
+Example of using [jQuery Maphilight](https://github.com/markitosgv/maphilight) in an Ionic app

 View the running app on [Heroku](https://ionic-maphilight-example.herokuapp.com/)